gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 Tags: Go, DTrace
 ---

+*For a gentle introduction to DTrace especially in conjunction with Go, see my past article: [An optimization and debugging story with Go and DTrace](/blog/an_optimization_and_debugging_story_go_dtrace.html).*

 Recently I read a cool blog [article](https://antonz.org/detecting-goroutine-leaks/) about new changes in Go 1.25 and (as the time of writing, upcoming) 1.26 to more easily track goroutine leaks.

 I thought: ok, that's nice, that's a real problem.
 But what if you cannot use this `goroutineleak` profile?
 Perhaps you are stuck on an old Go version, perhaps you cannot change the code easily to enable this profile.

 What to do then?
-Well, as always, DTrace comes to the rescue.
-Let's track the creation and deletion of goroutines in our function.
-If there are more created goroutines than deleted ones, we have a leak.
+Well, as always, DTrace comes to the rescue to inspect the inner workings of the Go runtime!

 ## What is a goroutine leak, and why is it a problem?